haltugyildirim/haltugyildirim.github.io/_pages/about.md

   - /about.html
 ---

+I just graduated with a M.Sc. in Physics from Freie Universität Berlin and work as a scientific engineer in the Institute for Astrophysics Potsdam.
 I am interested in experimental & computational condensed matter physics and related instrumentation.

 You can find some related work that I have done in the research menu.
 For example, design work of UHV systems, data analysis package for ARPES systems, and several other projects are listed.